acuminous/jinkies/README.md

 ## <a id="supportedFormats"></a>Supported File Formats
 ### <a id="audio"></a>Audio
-Jinkies can play mp3s and some types of wav file.
-The standard java sound system limits wav playback to files that use PCM compression and a sample rate of 11,025Hz or less.
-We're working to find a solution for this, but it's a difficult problem to solve.
-For now we recommend converting your wav files to mp3 using [MediaIO](http://media.io)
+Right now Jinkies can only play mp3s.
+We're investigating reliable ways to play other file formats (wav, ogg & flac), but when it comes to java development we're much more familiar with the boring server side stuff, so it might be some time.
+For now we recommend converting your files to mp3 using [MediaIO](http://media.io) who have a much better idea what they're doing.

 ### Other
 Jinkies doesn't currently support any non-audio content.
-We'd like to add video and text (for text-to-speech), but haven't got there yet.
+We're keen to add video and text (for text-to-speech), but haven't got there yet.

 ## <a id="proxyConfiguration"></a>Proxy Configuration